Heatblur-Simulations/f-4e-manual/src/systems/flight_controls_gear/flight_controls.md

 than ± 5° from wings level when the AFCS switch is engaged, then the airplane will maintain the bank attitude at the time of engagement.

+The **Altitude Hold mode** of operation (<num>3</num>) holds any altitude selected while in the **AFCS mode**.

+> 💡 Altimeter fluctuations while accelerating
+> through the transonic range (0.9 to 1.0 Mach) will produce
+> transient fluctuations which, although not violent, may
+> cause the reference altitude to slip.
+Engaging the altitude
+> hold mode in climbs greater than 1000 feet per minute
+> may result in a reference altitude other than the engage
+> altitude.

 ### Force Transducer